 Deal or no deal?

-The only guys who might merit deals ahead of their final seasons are Shaquill Griffin and Chris Carson.
+The only guys who might merit extensions ahead of their final seasons are Griffin and Carson.

 Carson is rehabbing a hip injury though, so the bosses might want to see how he comes back from that — and whether he can actually put together a full season.
 If the team is inclined to pay him, there’s no reason to go higher than $5 million a year.

-Griffin took a big step forward in his third season, named a Pro Bowl alternate.
+Griffin took a big step forward in his third season, named a Pro Bowl alternate and replacing Marshon Lattimore.
 Schneider could see whether he wants to extend for a reasonable price.
 The top 20 corners are all over $10 million, with Miami’s Xavien Howard and Washington’s Josh Norman leading the way at $15 million.
 Griffin probably would target $12 million, which might be more than Seattle wants to pay.

 The Hawks have 19 projected UFAs.
 Beyond guys mentioned above, they might be open to cheap deals with Mychal Kendricks (if he’s available), Mike Iupati, Quinton Jefferson (who broke his foot in Green Bay), Akeem King, Neiko Thorpe and Geno Smith.